 Mercedes GLC review

-The Mercedes GLC is the brand's first UK model to rival the Audi Q5 and BMW X3
+The Mercedes GLC is the brand's first UK rival the Audi Q5 and BMW X3 SUVs

 For UK buyers, the Mercedes GLC has been a long time coming.
 Its predecessor, the GLK, was never available in right-hand drive – forcing premium mid-size SUV buyers to shun Mercedes and look towards the BMW X3 and Audi’s hugely popular Q5 instead.

-No AMG-GLC 63 has been confirmed yet, though a GLC 350e plug-in hybrid will arrive in late 2016.
+No AMG-GLC 63 has been confirmed yet, though there's a GLC 43 AMG and a 350e plug-in hybrid.
 That car does 0-62mph in 5.9 seconds yet emits just 60g/km of CO2, meaning rock-bottom company car costs and free road tax.
 It also boasts an all-electric range of 21 miles.

 Specs are extensive and a little confusing, with basic SE, Sport and AMG Line cars also available with SE Executive, Premium or Premium Plus packages.
 All cars get an automatic tailgate, reversing camera, privacy glass, DAB and keyless go.
 As with other Mercs, the Sport and AMG Line cars get bigger wheels, more aggressive styling and bespoke interior options, as well as park assist, sat-nav and heated front seats.